yonixw/MangaPrinter/README.md

 ##  Running on Linux:
 ![](MangaPrinter.WpfGUI/Icons/More/linux.png) [Linux Readme](LinuxDockers/README.md)

+## ⚠ Warning

+Always test with a small printing sample, as there are many configurations (or even bugs) that may cause issues with the printing results.

 ## The process being explained with videos:

 1. [Importing and fixing common issues (23:35)](https://youtu.be/vAnB7fNV588&list=PLTgFnSZ6Uv8Cd-5Lfo8xkQ0hmPBe5zBbD)